-- Each school may determine the number of students and staff in a classroom based on the classroom size (square footage) while maximizing space between all individuals. - If determined necessary by Principal to accommodate more students who need in-person instruction in a classroom, recent evidence indicates that in-person instruction can occur safely without minimum physical distancing requirements when other mitigation strategies (e.g. masking strong recommendations, vaccination or public health policies based on CDC community levels of COVID-19 infection) are implemented.
-This is consistent with CDC K-12 School Guidance - To the extent possible, keep students in the same space and in cohorts and stable groups as small and consistent as practicable, keeping the same students and teacher or staff with each group to the greatest extent practicable and minimize the mixing of student groups throughout the day. - Implement procedures for turning in assignments to minimize contact. - Limit nonessential visitors, volunteers and activities involving other groups at the same time. - Limit communal activities where practicable.
+- Each school may determine the number of students and staff in a classroom based on the classroom size (square footage) while maximizing space between all individuals. - To the extent possible, keep students in the same space and in cohorts and stable groups as small and consistent as practicable, keeping the same students and teacher or staff with each group to the greatest extent practicable and minimize the mixing of student groups throughout the day. - Implement procedures for turning in assignments to minimize contact. - Limit nonessential visitors, volunteers and activities involving other groups at the same time. - Limit communal activities where practicable.
 Alternatively, stagger use, properly space occupants and disinfect in between uses. - Consider use of non-classroom space for instruction, including regular use of outdoor space, weather permitting.